matthewlawrence89-a11y/gwrmlearningassign1/README.md

 # COMPAS Machine Learning Workflow (R → Python)

+## Gen AI was used to help create portions of this code
 ## Purpose
 This project replicates an R-based machine learning workflow using Python.
 The analysis focuses on predicting recidivism risk and evaluating fairness across demographic groups.